morpho-org/morpho-blue/certora/README.md

 }
 ```

+where `balance` is the ERC20 balance of the Morpho Blue contract.

 The verification is done for the most common implementations of the ERC20 standard, for which we distinguish three different implementations:

 - [ERC20Standard](./dispatch/ERC20Standard.sol) which respects the standard and reverts in case of insufficient funds or in case of insufficient allowance.